top of page

 Problem Statement

-As a student, I often have online classes on Zoom and often I see the first 10 minutes of the lecture go by deciding on an ice-breaker followed by doing an ice-breaker on Zoom which again takes time, during Zoom calls, so when my professor asked in frustration for a better way, I thought of leveraging my UIUX skills to solve it, and redesign zoom app experience.
+As a student, I often have online classes on Zoom.
+I often see the first 10 minutes of the lecture go by deciding on an ice-breaker followed by doing an ice-breaker on Zoom which again takes time, during Zoom calls, furthermore, from a batch of 60 students, mostly only 10 or 15 students took part in those activities, so when my professor asked in frustration for a better way, I thought of leveraging my UIUX skills to solve it and redesign zoom app experience.

 Challenge: